 The online spending power of people with access needs in the UK is now £24.8 billion.

-The number of people with disabilities online with access needs has risen from 6.10 million in 2016 to 7.15 million in 2019.
-As these numbers have grown so has the combined spending power, to just under £25 billion.
+The number of people with disabilities online with access needs has risen to 7.15 million.
+As this number has grown so has the combined spending power, to just under £25 billion.
 The size of this market underlines just how big the potential opportunities are for businesses to meet these access needs online.

 86% of users with access needs would spend more if there were fewer barriers